 Burner will not light

 If your furnace flame does not light then obviously it cannot produce the heat that you require in your home or business.
-This is usually attributed to one of two things happening; either there is a problem with the gas or oil line pressure or the igniter on the system is not working.
+Without a flame, your furnace may run but blow cold air.
+Two things could cause a pilot light to not ignite: either there is a problem with the gas or oil line pressure or the igniter on the system is not working.

 For the gas or oil pressure you first need to know if your tank is empty or not and if you have fuel you will next have to check to see if it is going through the system with the proper pressure.
 If the gas or oil line pressure is okay then you must next turn your attention to the igniter.
 If the igniter does not glow when the system starts it most likely means it’s defective and will have to be replaced.
 This is one of the more common furnace problems when the system starts to age.